 The truth is I really don’t read the news anymore.
 I’ve read too many horror stories and just can’t handle them.
 My news gets filtered through my Facebook news feed by liberal friends who tend to post positive news or political issues that can be worked on.
 This usually works well, except when something truly heartbreaking blindsides me.

 Once I got my face dried off, we headed out.
 Our first stop was a favourite store called Bouclair.
 My grandmother loved it decades ago when it was a fabric shop but these days it’s a decorating store.
-Both Jeremy and I love it.
-We started out in the lighting aisle, drooling over the ceiling lights, then moved onto bedroom decor to get ideas for Jeremy’s room.
+Both Colin and I love it.
+We started out in the lighting aisle, drooling over the ceiling lights, then moved onto bedroom decor to get ideas for Colin’s room.

 “It’s very gendered,” I commented.
 He nodded and sighed again.
 I glanced beside me and kept on walking.
-Somehow I couldn’t see Jeremy wanting ceramic soccer ball decorations or a tennis shoe piggy bank.
+Somehow I couldn’t see Colin wanting ceramic soccer ball decorations or a tennis shoe piggy bank.

 Today we had a family dinner, which means going to visit family.
-Jeremy was his usual ‘around the family’ self for most of the visit.
+Colin was his usual ‘around the family’ self for most of the visit.
 He was cheerful enough but quiet and his hands stayed firmly tucked under his arms.
 He hung out with his young cousins for a while but didn’t leave the table with them after dinner, which was unusual.